-California Could Need 55GW of Long-Duration Storage to Meet 2045 Carbon-Free Grid Goal
+California Could Need 55GW of Long-Duration Storage to Meet Its 2045 Carbon-Free Grid Goal

 Currently, lithium-ion batteries account for almost all storage capacity built in the U.S., with typical storage capacities up to the four-hour range being cost-effective.
 Strategen's study anticipates long-duration storage will eventually challenge that dominant market position, as California's grid proceeds toward its clean energy goals.

-The basic Strategen model picks lithium-ion as the go-to firm capacity resource through the 2020s, but long duration dominates the build-out between 2030 and 2045.
+The basic Strategen model picks lithium-ion as the go-to firm capacity resource through the 2020s, but long-duration technology dominates the build-out between 2030 and 2045.

 The base case calls for long-duration storage installations of 45 gigawatts by 2045, with roughly 10 gigawatts of lithium-ion on the system, too.
 Scenarios with more stringent carbon targets lead to greater deployment of long-duration storage — up to 55 gigawatts.
 Planning for periods of low solar irradiance bumps the long-duration storage component to 49 gigawatts.

-The base case envisions lithium-ion leading storage installations in the next decade, with long duration taking over after 2030 as solar deployment accelerates.
-In the "No LDES" case, the long duration storage selected refers to pumped hydro, the maximum duration resource included in CPUC's assumptions.
+The base case envisions lithium-ion leading storage installations in the next decade, with long-duration technology taking over after 2030 as solar deployment accelerates.
+In the "No LDES" case, the long-duration storage selected refers to pumped hydro, which is the maximum-duration resource included in CPUC's assumptions.
 (Image credit: Strategen Consulting)

 In its press release, CESA called the 55-gigawatt figure "staggering," noting it is 150 times bigger than all the storage California has installed since 2010.

 Achieving the base case build-out, though, would save $1.5 billion annually by 2045, the authors calculated, largely from reduced capacity costs.
-The long duration would capture solar that would otherwise be curtailed, and deliver it when needed for less money than alternative capacity sources.
+The long-duration storage would capture solar that would otherwise be curtailed and deliver it when needed for less money than alternative capacity sources.

 You guessed it: Some policies will have to change

-One major challenge to long-duration storage developers in California is that there isn't really a reason to develop long-duration energy storage right now.
+One major challenge facing long-duration storage developers in California is that there isn't really a reason to develop the technology right now.
 The state's resource adequacy program, which aspires to and often succeeds at ensuring sufficient power capacity, compensates energy storage for how much power it can deliver over four hours.

 "Under this rule, any storage resource that can dispatch at maximum capacity for greater than four hours would receive no additional capacity credits for that increased dispatch capability, and any LSEs that were to contract such a resource would not be able to realize any additional benefits towards their capacity obligations," the study notes.

 So far, long-duration storage development has either stalled in the search for a customer, as in the case of a long-running pumped hydro development near Joshua Tree National Park, or had to wait for someone to specifically ask for this type of technology.
-A group of Community Choice Aggregators did just that this fall, soliciting proposals for storage with durations eight-hour or longer for delivery by 2026.
+A group of community-choice aggregators did just that this fall, soliciting proposals for storage with durations of eight hours or longer for delivery by 2026.

 Changing the four-hour rule to compensate for energy delivered over longer periods of time would be a good place to start, Noh said.
-The study also recommends integrating California's resource adequacy planning with its long term resource mix modeling.
+The study also recommends integrating California's resource adequacy planning with its long-term resource mix modeling.